 You can’t cheat the laws of physics, but you can attempt to optimise within them.
 I’ve seen this with a couple of PTW enhancements, which have now become essential requirements for many of my friends.

-The other example is the Tackleberried hop.
-It remains the gold standard Systema OEM hop mod and it hasn’t changed since 2010.
+For instance, the Tackleberried hop remains the gold standard Systema OEM hop mod and it hasn’t changed significantly since 2010.
 I’ve flirted with other hops, but I’ve always come back to Tac’s solution.
 This is because I prefer the performance it delivers and because it is a massive upgrade over the Systema unit OOTB.

-The first thing I noted about the FHA in use was that the trajectory it imbued was extremely flat.
+What I noted using the FHA was that the trajectory was extremely flat.
 The BB only rising slightly before the drop off.
 This is a good thing, in my book.
-Secondly, the groupings appeared to be that little bit tighter.

 I wasn’t set up to record BB strikes scientifically on paper targets, but I did use a small metal target which was positioned towards the limits of my usual effective range.
 So, I was able to get a good idea of the hop’s grouping intensity through the number of ‘dings’ on the target.
 At times in the day when the light was better, I could also see the BB flight path and distribution on course to the target.
-As for range, I noted no discernible difference.
+As for range, I noted no discernible difference between it and a Tac’d hop.

 Another thing to bear in mind is that I was testing in damp air.
 Even Tac’d OEM hops don’t fare well in the damp.
 So the performance of both hops could be different on a warm, dry day.
 These are things which will only become clear with time and use.
 So too is the hop’s longevity.
 A Tac’d hop gets better over time, as the roller is worn by the BB.
 I currently don’t have any data on how well the Orga hop performs over time, how quickly the nub needs to be replaced, or whether the benefits I observed during the test are sustainable.